Salman-Ahmad-Khan/Design-T-Shirt-with-AI/README.md

 - **Fully Unique Designs**: Each design created on Fashionify is fully unique, tailored to your preferences and specifications.

-- **Create Your Style**: With Fashionify.ai, you have the power to create your style effortlessly.
-Whether you're looking for all-over designs or front-focused ones, Fashionify has got you covered.
+- **Create Your Style**: With Design T-Shirt with AI, you have the power to create your style effortlessly.
+Whether you're looking for all-over designs or front-focused ones, Design T-Shirt with AI has got you covered.

 - **Easy Customization**: Designing your T-Shirt is as easy as a few clicks.
 Our user-friendly interface allows you to upload your artwork, choose colors, and make design decisions with ease.